Air flow in ducts generates noise. The noise in the duct is determined by

 A = air duct cross sectional area (m2)

-The noise generated in a 200 mm circular duct with air flow velocity 10 m/s can be calculated as
+The noise generated in the duct with an air flow velocity 10 m/s can be calculated as

 = 45 db